sudotman/BetterUnity/README.md

 - A better way of installation - possibly with a package through our Git url and inbuilt Unity's package manager.
 - Fix README's alt text naming.
 - Create one prefab to enable all major thingies inside of our scene.
-- Make ScreenToLog scale according to our window size. [possible solution is to use GUI.matrix]
 - Update dynamic scaling of InspectorText. [using a bandaid fix for now which is really triggering]

 ### Navigation To-Do: